temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now, we will explore how to use Signals and Queries to interact with the Workflow during its execution.
+Now, you will explore how to use Signals and Queries to interact with the Workflow during its execution.

 ## Using `sleep`

-Notice that in the above code, we are using the [`sleep`](https://typescript.temporal.io/api/namespaces/workflow#sleep) API for the first time.
+Notice that in the above code, you are using the [`sleep`](https://typescript.temporal.io/api/namespaces/workflow#sleep) API for the first time.

 :::note The importance of deferred execution